ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 The one & only [Tomasz Ducin](https://twitter.com/tomasz_ducin) had the slot for the last talk of the day before the workshops began.
 And here I thought I knew about async programming in JavaScript!
 - Callbacks?
-Sure, I heard there even was a hell for them
+Sure, I heard there even was a hell for them.
 - Promises?
-Doing that all day
+Doing that all day.
 - Reactive streams?
-Recently tried some in Elixir
+Recently tried some in Elixir.
 - Generators?
-Yeah, heard they exist
+Yeah, heard they exist.
 - Async/Await?
-Was experimenting with that
+Was experimenting with that.

-What about Coroutines?
+What about croutines?
 Co-What?
-Well, turned out I didn't know that the latter two are actually part of coroutines and I used them without knowing.
+Well, turned out I didn't know that the latter two are actually part of coroutines, and I used them without knowing.
 It also featured the best explanation of `yield` so far:

 > `yield` is doing the same as a _Mortal Combat_ fatality.
 It's taking the promise and ripping out it's heart (value).